ANUSA Legal Service Charter

 What to Expect in a Legal Appointment

-When you see our lawyers you will be able to share your legal problem and they will advise you on the basis of the information you provide them and the documents reviewed during the appointment.
-Generally our appointments are held online.
-However, you can request a face to face appointment.
+When you see our lawyers you will be able to share your legal problem and they will advise you on the basis of the information you provide them and documents reviewed during the appointment.
+We offer both face-to-face and online appointments.

 Our lawyers will be kind and courteous to you and treat you with dignity.